vega/vega/packages/vega-parser/README.md

 range definitions (such as `{"type": "ordinal", "range": "category"}`).
 These properties are defined within a `"range"` block.

-- *category*: Array of colors for the default categorical palette.
+- *category*: Default color scheme for categorical data.
+- *ordinal*: Default color scheme for rank-ordered data.
+- *ramp*: Default color scheme for sequential quantitative ramps.
+- *diverging*: Default color scheme for diverging quantitative ramps.
+- *heatmap*: Default color scheme for quantitative heatmaps.
 - *symbol*: Array of symbol names for the default shape palette.